 The paper is organized as follows.
-Section 2 briefly sets out the reasons why equity should be preferred to debt in financing R&D expenditures.
-Section 3 describes our dataset, defines the main variables included in the estimations and presents some descriptive statistics.
-Section 4 explains the identification strategies used to tackle the endogeneity problem of firms' financial decision to issue equity.
-Section 5 discusses the results, first those of the simple probit estimations and then those obtained with the IV bivariate probit model and the panel fixed estimations.
-In Section 6 we carry out some robustness exercises and in Section 7 we extend the analysis to a number of specific issues.
+Section 2 briefly sets out the reasons why equity should be preferred to debt in financing R&D. Section 3 describes our dataset, the main variables used and descriptive statistics.
+Section 4 explains the estimation strategies, while Section 5 comments the results.
+In Section 6 some robustness exercises are carried out and in Section 7 the analysis is extended to a number of specific issues.
 Section 8 discusses the results and concludes.